Bernie Guindon: Second term as national president

 By the early 1970s, Satan's Choice had moved into both selling and manufacturing drugs.
 The two principle drugs manufactured in rural northern Ontario were the "Canadian blue" methamphetamine and PCP.
 The remoteness of northern Ontario made it possible to hide drug labs and to manufacture drugs on a scale that was difficult in the more populous region of southern Ontario.
 In the summer of 1974, Guindon was released from prison and moved to Thunder Bay.
 In 1975, he forged an alliance with the Outlaws biker club, which is very active in the American Midwest.
 Under the terms of the agreement, the Outlaws were the exclusive distributors in the United States of the PCPs and methamphetamine manufactured by Choice members in northern Ontario.

-By 1975, Guindon came to express some nostalgia for "Toronto the Good", noting that Toronto had become over the course of some twenty odd years, from about 1955 to 1975, a city that was once pristine in its cleanliness and puritanical in its morality to becoming a seedy and disreputable place full of alcoholics, prostitutes, and drug addicts.
+By 1975, Guindon came to express some nostalgia for "Toronto the Good", noting that Toronto had gone over the course of some twenty odd years, from about 1955 to 1975, from being a city that was once pristine in its cleanliness and puritanical in its morality to becoming a seedy and disreputable place full of alcoholics, prostitutes, and drug addicts.
 He described Toronto in the 1970s as being a North American version of Bangkok.
 As Guidnon's rape conviction made it difficult for him to find employment, he worked as the manager of the Venus Spa strip-club on Yonge Street in downtown Toronto.
 He described the Venus Spa as a decaying, sleazy bar where the paint was peeling off the walls with the only benefit being that his current girlfriend of the moment was working there as a stripper.
 In April 1975, Guindon won the Ontario boxing championship by defeating Larry Llewellyn.
 Guindon's boxing background led to only use his fists in fights as he never engaged in kicking, which he considers to be an unmanly form of fighting.
-His love of boxing made him disdainful of Asian martial arts such as karate, which led Guindon to engage in a fight for the benefit of other Choice members with Alain Templain, the president of the Oshawa chapter of Satan' Choice, who held a black belt in karate, that was intended to reveal which fighting style was the superior one.
+His love of boxing made him disdainful of the Asian martial arts such as karate, which led Guindon to engage in a fight for the benefit of other Choice members with Alain Templain, the president of the Oshawa chapter of Satan' Choice.
+Templain who held a black belt in karate, and the fight was intended to reveal which fighting style was the superior one.
 Guindon took his victory over Templain as confirming for him the superiority of boxing over karate.